Working as a GSI: Frequently Asked Questions

 Your hiring department will be able to provide information about access to the items you might need to carry out your position, such as office and desk space, computer, storage space, office supplies, mailbox, telephone, laboratory and instructional equipment, and course textbooks.

 The campus policy appears in the Guidelines Concerning Scheduling Conflicts with Academic Requirements.
-Student athletes generally provide the faculty member, within the first two weeks of the semester, with a game schedule for the season, noting any possible conflicts with the course schedule.
+Within the first two weeks of the semester, student athletes generally provide the faculty member with a game schedule for the season, noting any possible conflicts with the course schedule.
 Most faculty members try, based on the Guidelines, to accommodate student athletes in their requests to represent the university at away games for their respective sports, provided that the student communicates with the faculty member in a timely way.
 The Athletic Study Center (ASC), which advises student athletes, asks them also to remind faculty the week prior to any discussed conflict.
-The adjustments allowed include permitting students to attend another section of the same course; allowing them to hand in coursework or take an exam in advance, during or after the period of travel; having the ASC coordinate proctoring the exam while the student is on the road; and so on.
+The adjustments allowed include permitting students to attend another section of the same course; allowing them to hand in coursework or take an exam in advance, during, or after the period of travel; having the ASC coordinator proctor the exam while the student is on the road; and so on.
 GSIs should always speak with the faculty member in charge to find out how such requests should be handled.
 If you or the faculty member in charge of the course should have questions regarding any such requests by student athletes enrolled in your courses, please contact the Director of the Athletic Study Center, Derek Van Rheenen, Ph.D.
 (510-642-0605 or firstname.lastname@example.org).
 Some of your questions may be addressed on the Athletic Study Center website.

 While you can provide useful questions and an empathetic ear, some student difficulties may go beyond your role and expertise as a GSI.
 Learn what some of the campus resources are for students who are stressed or distressed.
-The campus now provides a new resource for instructors to assist students who are in distress, the Gold Folder.
-The Gold Folder is a quick reference guide for GSIs, faculty, and staff to discern what they can do to help a distressed student.
-The key parts of the folder are these:
+GSIs have found the Gold Folder published by University Health Services to be particularly helpful in understanding how to assist students in distress.
+The campus also provides the Mental Health Handbook, a reference guide for GSIs, faculty, and staff to discern what they can do to help a distressed student.
+The key parts of the handbook are these:

 - Indicators of distress: what to look for (academic, physical, psychological, and safety risk indicators)